All Episodes

 They're afraid you're going to think, wow, even the libs think Obama's a Muslim.

-They're smart enough to figure out where they're gonna drive less or not.
+They're smart enough to figure out whether they're going to drive less or not.

 The marketplace works.